Furry fandom: Conventions

-Websites and online communities
+Art, websites and online communities

 The internet contains a multitude of furry websites and online communities, such as art community websites Fur Affinity, Inkbunny, SoFurry, and Weasyl; and WikiFur, a collaborative furry wiki.
-Furry news websites include flayrah and Dogpatch Press.
+Furry news websites include Flayrah and Dogpatch Press.

 There are several webcomics featuring animal characters created by or for furry fans; as such, they may be referred to as furry comics.
 One such comic, T.H.E.
 Fox, was first published on CompuServe in 1986, predating the World Wide Web by several years, while another, Kevin and Kell by Bill Holbrook, has been awarded both a Web Cartoonists' Choice Award and an Ursa Major Award.
+Sabrina Online, a webcomic by Eric W. Schwartz that began in 1996, won a Web Cartoonists' Choice Award and features a tech-savvy anthropomorphic skunk named Sabrina as the namesake protagonist.
+Webcomics featuring anthropomorphic animals make up a significant subset of amateur comics online, with many being published on DeviantArt and Reddit.

 The Ursa Major Award is given in the field of furry fandom works and is the main award in the field of anthropomorphism.
-It has been awarded to many comics and animated series over the years, including Helluva Boss (2021), Beastars (2020), BNA: Brand New Animal (2020), Centaurworld (2021), Aggretsuko (2020), Kipo and the Age of Wonderbeasts (2020), and Odd Taxi (2021).
+It has been awarded to many comics and animated series, including Helluva Boss (2021), Beastars (2020), BNA: Brand New Animal (2020), Centaurworld (2021), Aggretsuko (2020), Kipo and the Age of Wonderbeasts (2020), and Odd Taxi (2021).
 Helluva Boss episodes "Murder Family" (2020), "Loo Loo Land" (2020), and "The Circus" (2022) were nominated for the "Best Dramatic Series" category.
-Some of these series also feature LGBT characters, such as Helluva Boss and Kipo and the Age of Wonderbeasts.

 IT industry and tech

-It is often suggested that "furries run the internet", as members of the furry community are overrepresented in the IT industry, often in senior or other important positions.
+It is often suggested that "furries run the internet", as members of the furry community are overrepresented in the IT industry.
+One example was David Benaron, a physician and biomedical researcher who participated in the furry community under the alias of a cheetah named Spottacus.
+Studies in 2014 and 2016 that surveyed convention-going furries found that much of the fandom is made up of college students and recent graduates working skilled or white-collar jobs.
+Compared to other fandoms, such as those interested in anime and manga or fantasy sports, furries were more likely to describe their work as involving computers.